 #9.
 Try other Kinds of Starch

 I already told you that you could use cornstarch.
 However, now you must know that other kinds of starch can be used to thicken this sauce.
 You need to mix one tablespoon of any starch like potato starch, arrowroot, etc. into one water cup.
-Once starch dilutes in water, you can add it in a simmering white sauce.
+Once starch dilutes in water, you can add it to a simmering white sauce.
 Whisk sauce, and check the consistency.
 If the sauce still feels runny, then you can go with another tablespoon.

 #10.
 Reduce the Sauce